jddivoky/yayabot/SECURITY.md

 ## Reporting a Vulnerability

 Please report any vulnerabilities in the [Issues tab](https://github.com/jddivoky/yayabot/issues).
 I will do my best to fix them as fast as I can, bur I am a student and do this on the side.
-Wirh that said, I will try to be open and transparent about the process, and provide updates when I can.
+With that said, I will try to be open and transparent about the process, and provide updates when I can.